AntBandit22/quantum-clifford-circuit/README.md

 # quantum-clifford-circuit
-Simulate quantum circuits using clifford stabilizer formalism.
+Simulate quantum circuits using the Clifford stabilizer formalism.

+Made using Python 3.12